data-integrations/marketo-plugins/docs/MarketoReportingPlugin-batchsource.md

-# Marketo Reporting batch source
+# Marketo Reporting Batch Source

 Description
 -----------
-This plugin used to query Leads or Activities entities for specified date range from Marketo.
+This plugin is used to query Leads or Activities entities for specified date range from Marketo.

 Properties
 ----------